![]() |

 position.
 Their kingdom had begun to disintegrate and they were overly dependent

-on Christian and muslim mercenaries.
+on Christian and Muslim mercenaries.
 Their subjects were asserting themselves.

 The Khazars were perhaps too liberally-disposed for that age and region.